Two Guys and a Girl: Season 3

-The pizza place is completely abandoned in the third season so that the characters could pursue different dreams.
+The pizza place is completely abandoned in the third season so that the characters can pursue different dreams.
 The premiere resolves the season two cliffhanger, with Sharon answering Johnny's proposal with 'Yes, in theory,' although she is still holding out on her feelings for Pete.
-Evidently, Pete flew to Paris after the night's events and returns completely over Sharon, with a new girlfriend who speaks only French and is revealed to be extremely racist.
+Evidently, Pete flies to Paris after the night's events and returns completely over Sharon, with a new girlfriend who speaks only French and is revealed to be extremely racist.
 Berg and Ashley continue to build on their relationship and finally become doctors involved in psych rotations.
 The season portrays their relationship as unsteady and completely built on hate of one another.
-It leads to Berg breaking up with Ashley during the middle of the season.
+Berg breaks up with Ashley during the middle of the season.

 Ashley lives with Pete and Berg before moving into her own apartment, which was originally Sharon's and Johnny's, who move to the basement to become the new supers.
-She starts dating Boston Red Sox baseball star Nomar Garciaparra, who appears as himself.
+She dates Boston Red Sox baseball star Nomar Garciaparra, who appears as himself.
 Pete finds his true calling by becoming a firefighter.
-He enjoys the experiences of being an honorary firefighter until the feisty Marti, played by Tiffani Thiessen, comes along to thwart him at every turn.
-The two continue to take shots at each other until she starts dating Berg, to Pete's dislike.
+He enjoys the experience of being an honorary firefighter until the feisty Marti, played by Tiffani Thiessen, comes along to thwart him at every turn.
+The two take shots at each other until she starts dating Berg, to Pete's dislike.
 Pete and Berg get into a huge fight concerning Marti and consider not being roommates anymore.

 When Pete gets his acceptance letter to Fireman Boot Camp, he goes to Marti with open arms and they become an item.
 Pete continues to hate Berg throughout the final episodes of the season.
 Sharon and Johnny bicker at one another until Johnny calls off the wedding.
 When they get back together, they decide that a quickie wedding is the best idea.
 Irene, Pete's alleged stalker, agrees to throw Sharon and Johnny a wedding on the roof of the building; it results in her inviting Robert Goulet, who conducts the ceremony and brings Pete and Berg back together as friends during the wedding.

-At the end of the two part season finale, Pete and Marti leave to go to Fireman Boot Camp, Sharon and Johnny go on their honeymoon, and Ashley leaves to sort out a joke that Pete told Nomar, causing his and Ashley's break-up.
+At the end of the two-part season finale, Pete and Marti leave to go to Fireman Boot Camp, Sharon, and Johnny go on their honeymoon, and Ashley leaves to sort out a joke that Pete told Nomar, causing his and Ashley's break-up.
 Berg and Irene are left alone at the wedding and start to dance.
 The series ends with another cliffhanger as the audience is led to believe something will happen between Berg and Irene.
 The series was renewed for another season due to its 10.2 million average viewers during season 3.